Temporal Workflow and Microservices

 square.RectangleSquareActivityName,

-square.CalculateRectangleSquareRequest{Rectangles: dimensions}).Get(ctx, &respSquare;)
+square.CalculateRectangleSquareRequest{Rectangles: dimensions}).Get(ctx, &respSquare)

 settable.Set(respSquare, err)